 On the other hand, if it can keep growing, you would probably see its stock price skyrocket.

-As a result, when you invest in high growth stocks, you must be prepared for the volatility in your stock portfolio.
+As a result, if you invest in high-growth stocks, you must be prepared for the volatility in your stock portfolio.

 Now, let’s look at the investment strategy behind the Motley Fool Stock Advisor.